ufidon/ct/mod3/mt.md

 - Acceptance: When the 2PDA accepts, the TM halts and accepts.

-2️⃣ TM ⇉ 2PDA
+2️⃣ TM ⇉ PM ⇉ 2PDA
 ---
-- Idea (via PM)
+- Idea (via PM, which has the input in its STORE: PM input = 2PDA input)
-  - Input copied to Stack 1 via Stack 2.
+  - 2PDA input copied to Stack 1 via Stack 2.
   - `READ` = `POP1`.
   - `ADD X` = Reverse stack, push `X`, reverse back.
 - Initialization: